Saved! (album)

-Saved! is the fifth studio album by American avant-garde musician Kristin Hayter and the first under the alias Reverend Kristin Michael Hayter.
+Saved! (stylised in all-caps) is the fifth studio album by American avant-garde musician Kristin Hayter and the first under the alias Reverend Kristin Michael Hayter.
 It was released on October 20, 2023, through her own label, Perpetual Flame Ministries.
 It documents her attempt at salvation through religion, a topic featured heavily under her previous alias, Lingua Ignota.
-Hayter produced the album alongside Seth Manchester, and it received acclaim from critics.
+The album fixates on a Christian message.
+Hayter produced the album alongside Seth Manchester.
+Saved! received critical acclaim upon release, with critics praising Hayter's lyricism and delivery.

 Background

 On November 2, 2022, Hayter revealed that she would retire the persona Lingua Ignota and the accompanying catalog.
 In a statement, she explained that it is "not healthy for me to relive my worst experiences over and over" through the music of her former alias.
 The musician announced the debut album under the name Reverend Kristin Michael Hayter, an allusion to her real name Kristin Hayter, on August 22, 2023.
 A first single titled "All of My Friends Are Going to Hell" with a video directed by herself was shared the same day.
 The project is set to include a mix of "gospel" classics and "new original music".
 Hayter created Saved! alongside her long-time collaborator Seth Manchester.
 The album marks the first release under her new label Perpetual Flame Ministries, which she launched in December 2022.

 Hayter herself declared the album to be the "Book of Revelations (sic) within", in which she reaches "new levels of unhinged, spiritually and sonically".
 After leaving "Lingy" behind, she is now seeking herself, explaining, "evangelical conversion becomes an allegory for undoing and rebuilding".
 In order to achieve that, she quotes: "To live ye must be born again".
 It signifies an "earnest attempt to achieve salvation" and comes across as an "apocalyptic revelation on the complex, sometimes ugly, always nonlinear process of healing".
 After hearing the album, Nat Lacuna of New Noise Magazine found Saved! to be "quite a departure" from Hayter's previous work, as the musical arrangements consist "mostly of piano and vocals".
 Hayter and Manchester started out recording on a 4-track which then "degraded in a series of small half-broken cassette players".